cloudera-cemea/CML_vHoL/README.md

 - navigate to code/3_model_building.ipynb
 - Execute all code in 3_model_building.ipynb

 In this notebook “3_model_building.ipynb” you create a model with SciKit Learn and Lime, and then store it in your project.
 Optionally, you could have saved it to Cloud Storage.
-CML allows you to work with any other libraries of your choice.
-This is the power of CML… any open source library and framework is one pip install away.
+Cloudera AI allows you to work with any other libraries of your choice.
+This is the power of Cloudera AI… any open source library and framework is one pip install away.

 - Click *Stop* to terminate your JupyterLab session
 - Return to *<- Project*  and *Sessions*   and to your single running session